-For employees scheduled to be sent on overseas assignments, we identify specific training programs based on each individual's work history and the demands of the assignment he or she is about to undertake, and then conduct training on an individual basis.
-We are also planning to begin language training for all employees by providing educational support based on their TOEIC scores.
-In addition, to help employees cultivate experience and knowledge, we aim to conduct business skill seminars and overseas practical training as well.
+For employees scheduled to be sent on overseas assignments, we identify specific training programs based on each individual's work history and the demands of the assignment he or she is about to undertake, and then conduct training, which also includes intensive language instruction, on an individual basis.

+For employees in general, we provide language training support based on TOEIC scores and conduct business skill seminars to help employees cultivate experience and knowledge.